Doctor of Psychology in Clinical Psychology

 If eligible, PsyD students may receive a need-based scholarship covering up to 15% of tuition, as well as federal loans.
 A variety of merit-based scholarships are available, ranging from $1,000 to $45,000.
 Incoming students must apply for need-based aid, but will automatically be considered for merit scholarships based on their application for admission.
 Returning students will have the opportunity to apply for additional merit-based scholarships each subsequent academic year.

 Applicants to the PsyD program may have already completed a master's degree (or related courses) in clinical psychology, marriage and family therapy, theology, or another closely associated degree.
 Requests to transfer these degrees and/or courses for credit toward the PsyD will be evaluated on an individual basis.
 These transfer requests must be petitioned after matriculation.
-The sole exception is that requests that may affect Fall Quarter course enrollment may be addressed by contacting the Associate Director of Admissions prior to matriculation.
+The sole exception is that requests that may affect Fall Quarter course enrollment may be addressed by contacting the Associate Director of Academic Advising prior to matriculation.

 The PsyD program is accredited by the Commission on Accreditation of the American Psychological Association.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation: